chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Remarks

-An iChen® 4.0 Server sends a *heartbeat* to all conencted clients on a periodic basis.
+An iChen® Server 4 instance sends a *heartbeat* to all conencted clients on a periodic basis.
 The *heartbeat* interval is configurable, and defaults to 10 seconds.
-In other words, by default, an iChen® 4.0 Server sends a *heartbeat* to connected clients once every 10 seconds.
+In other words, by default, an iChen® Server 4 instance sends a *heartbeat* to connected clients once every 10 seconds.

 If a *heartbeat* is not received from the server after a long interval of time (typically multiple times of the server's *heartbeat* interval), then the server can be assumed dysfunctional or terminated.
 This library automatically disconnects from the server when this time-out event happens.
 The default value is 60 seconds.

-Call this method only when the default *heartbeat* interval of the iChen® 4.0 Server has been changed.
+Call this method only when the default *heartbeat* interval of the iChen® Server 4 instance has been changed.
 When that happens, set the time-out interval to at least 4 or 5 times of the server's *heartbeat* interval.